edgio-docs/edgio-docs/guides/deploy-to-layer0.md

 [Vue.js Static Example](https://layer0-docs-layer0-static-vuejs-example-default.layer0.link/?button) &#8594; [Deploy to Layer0](https://app.layer0.co/deploy?repo=https%3A%2F%2Fgithub.com%2Flayer0-docs%2Fstatic-vuejs-example&button)

 ## Creating your own deploy button

 To configure your own project to be deploy button ready, there's a few steps to take.

 1. First, your project needs to already be configured and initialized with {{PRODUCT_NAME}}.
 See our [Getting Started](getting_started) guide for initial setup.
 2. Next, create a basic `deploy` script as described below.
 Typically, this can simply be `layer0 deploy`, but if your site requires additional processing outside of the standard {{PRODUCT_NAME}} build/deploy process, you will need to modify this script to include the necessary steps to make your site production-ready.
-3. Create a github workflow as described below.
-This makes sure Github Actions is properly configured to build the project.
+3. Create a GitHub workflow as described below.
+This makes sure GitHub Actions is properly configured to build the project.

 #### Add `deploy` script to `package.json`